Coal Chamber: Second reunion (2022–present)

-Musical style, influences, and legacy
+Musical style and influences

-Coal Chamber have been categorized as nu metal, alternative metal, gothic metal, rap metal, and hard rock.
+Coal Chamber's music has been variously described as nu metal, alternative metal, and gothic metal.
 Their self-titled album falls into the first category.
 Elements of hip hop and heavy metal are featured throughout the album.
 Coal Chamber's second album, Chamber Music, is also mainly nu metal, with elements of other genres such as gothic rock, industrial, and electronic music.
-Their final has groove metal influences and moves away from their gothic older sound.
+Rivals has groove metal influences, moving away from the goth elements of their previous two albums.
+Coal Chamber have also described their sound as "spookycore", a term invented by their fans.
+In a 2002 interview, Fafara said of the band's "spookycore" label: